nobl9/terraform-n9-export-aws/README.md

 <EXTERNAL_ID_FOR_ORGANIZATION>
 ```

-Fill variables in root module for Terraform, for instance create file `input.auto.tfvars` with following content
+Fill variables for Terraform, for instance create file `input.auto.tfvars` in root module
+with following content:

 ```hcl
 aws_region = "<AWS_REGION_WHERE_TO_DEPLOY_RESOURCES>"  # Region where Terraform provsion S3 bucket.